sachinmallabade/Weather-Monitor-Application/README.md

-# Application 2: Real-Time Data Processing System for Weather Monitoring
+# Real-Time Data Processing System for Weather Monitoring

 ## Introduction
 The Real-Time Data Processing System for Weather Monitoring is designed to continuously retrieve weather data from the OpenWeatherMap API and provide summarized insights using rollups and aggregates.
 The system monitors weather conditions for major metros in India and generates daily summaries, alerts based on configurable thresholds, and visualizations of weather trends.